studio-net/laravel-graphql/README.md

 registered, you'll be granted to use field like `_posts_meta { count }` in order to retrieve global count.

+You could also override default name and description for each entity by implementing `getObjectDescription` and `getObjectName` within each of them.
+Methods must return a string.

 This transformer also converts [mutated fields from model](https://laravel.com/docs/5.4/eloquent-mutators).
 Let's show you the convertion mapping (based on supported model cast) :